Ahmadjajja/montana_multiple_species_mapper/docs/year_based_color_filtering.md

 ## Overview

-The Montana Species Distribution Mapper now includes a powerful year-based color filtering system that allows users to visualize temporal patterns in species distribution data.
+The Montana Multiple Species Distribution Mapper now includes a powerful year-based color filtering system that allows users to visualize temporal patterns in species distribution data.
 This feature enables researchers to distinguish between historical and recent records by applying different colors based on collection dates.

 ## Feature Components